Make-School-Labs/counter-redux/README.md

+# Counter Redux

+Counter example created as in class example for beginning with React Redux.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>